tebohonthako/my-calculator/README.md

  - multiplication and
  - division.
  - The app has a user interface with buttons and input fields to facilitate user interaction.

+#  Run the program
+open live in server index.html